 Spend a fun day exploring Litchfield National Park.
 You will see a landscape that has been formed by water and time with abundant waterfalls, monsoon rainforest, bush walking tracks, swimming holes and amazing magnetic and cathedral termite mounds.

 All about the 10 Day Darwin to Alice Springs Crocodile Rock Package with 4WD upgrade

 Visit the Northern Territory from the top to the bottom!
 The Northern Territory can be called Australia’s natural theme park, from the tropical coastal regions of the Top End to the ancient deserts of the Centre.
 There is so much to see and do and a whole host of new experiences that will thrill and captivate both young and old alike.

 This tour is great for families with children aged over 5 years.
 A tour in the Northern Territory offers families an opportunity to spend some quality time together in the outback.
-Whilst also learning more about our own country, its wildlife and colourful characters as well as its rich cultural and social history.
+Whilst also learning more about Australia as a country, its wildlife and colorful characters as well as its rich cultural and social history.
 This Darwin to Alice Springs tour is also great for those who prefer a bit more comfort when camping.